 We are making an exceptional offer for select students to receive partial scholarships for the inaugural International Baccalaureate Diploma Programme (IBDP) at Dover Court International School (DCIS).

-DCIS now has the IB Diploma Programme and is authorised as an IB World School.
+DCIS now has the IB Diploma Programme and is an authorised IB World School.
 The IB Diploma is an academically challenging and balanced programme of education with final examinations that prepare students, aged 16 to 19, for success at university and life beyond.
 The programme is recognised by over 2,000 of the world’s leading universities.

 As DCIS is part of Nord Anglia Education (NAE), a leading premium schools organisation, it is one of over 40 international schools worldwide.
 The majority of NAE schools offer the IBDP and achieve an average score in the IBDP of 34.0 points, significantly ahead of the 2016 global average of 30.1 points.
 15% of NAE students achieved 40 points and above, and one in three NAE graduates go on to attend one of the world's top 100 universities, as ranked by QS World University Rankings.

 Nord Anglia Education also provides unique opportunities which benefit our students and community, including the Global Campus (with expeditions to Tanzania and Switzerland), Nord Anglia University and NAE collaborations with The Juilliard School and the Massachusetts Institute of Technology.

 We are proud to open a Sixth Form after 45 years in Singapore, and we are planning to offer a limited number of partial scholarships for outstanding students to complete the highly prestigious IB Diploma Programme in the academic period from August 2017 to May 2019.